-Participants 1 Senior and 1 Junior, Champion Showmanship winner from: Beef, Dairy, Goat, Horse, Sheep, Swine.
+Participants: 1 Senior and 1 Junior, Champion Showmanship winner from: Beef, Dairy, Goat, Horse, Sheep, Swine.

-- 1) If the Grand Champion Showman wishes to not participate, the Reserve Showman is eligible to participate. - 2) If an individual is selected in two (or more) species, they must notify the Richland County 4-H Program Coordinator which species that individual selects to participate in. - 3) If Champion or Reserve of specie chooses not to participate, then it is left up to Superintendent and Richland County 4-H Program Coordinator whether to judge that specie. - 4) Every participant will only show Beef, Sheep, & Swine.
+- 1. If the Grand Champion Showman wishes to not participate, the Reserve Showman is eligible to participate. - 2.
+If an individual is selected in two (or more) species, they must notify the Richland County Extension Office which specie that individual selects to participate in. - 3.
+If Champion or Reserve of specie chooses not to participate, then it is left up to Superintendent and Richland County Extension Office whether to judge that specie. - 4.
+Every participant will only show Beef, Sheep, & Swine.